 Parameter Description AUTHENTICATION_SOURCES The default value for this parameter is internal .
 To enable OAUTH2 authentication, you must include webserver in the list of values for this parameter. you can modify the value as follows: • ['webserver']: pgAdmin will use only Webserver authentication. • ['webserver', 'internal']: pgAdmin will first try to authenticate the user through webserver.
-If that authentication fails, then it will return back to the login dialog where you need to provide internal pgAdmin user credentials for authentication.
-WEBSERVER_AUTO_CREATE_USER Set the value to True if you want to automatically create a pgAdmin user corresponding to a successfully authenticated Webserver user.
-Please note that password is not stored in the pgAdmin database.
-WEBSERVER_REMOTE_USER To get the web server remote user details, set this variable to any header or environment variable name which comes from the web server after webserver authentication.
-The default value is RE-MOTE_USER and the possible values are REMOTE_USER, HTTP_X_FORWARDED_USER, X-Forwarded-User.
+If that authentication fails, then it will return back to the login page where you need to provide internal pgAdmin user credentials for authentication.